DFE-Digital/dsi-tools/README.md

 The cmdlets module is added to the user PowerShell profile which means that the various commands that are presented in this README.md file can be used when starting a new PowerShell session.

+## Tip for developers working on the cmdlets

 It is useful to re-import the cmdlets module when editing on the cmdlets.

 Cmdlets can be re-imported into an existing PowerShell session with the following command: